- What causes bronchitis in children?

 MomJunction tells you about bronchitis, what causes it, and the treatment options for bronchitis in children.

 Bronchitis is an infection of the lungs that causes the inflammation of the bronchial tubes’ lining.
 The bronchial tubes allow passage of air from and to the lungs.
 Bronchitis can be acute or chronic, with acute bronchitis lasting for two to three weeks, and chronic bronchitis lasting for at least four weeks and more.

 Bronchitis vs. bronchiolitis:

 Bronchitis is often confused with another condition called bronchiolitis (1).
-Bronchitis is more like a symptom that affects the bronchial tubes, while bronchiolitis is a specific condition that affects the smaller airways that branch off the bronchial tubes.
+Bronchitis affects the bronchial tubes, while bronchiolitis is a specific condition that affects the smaller airways that branch off the bronchial tubes.

-- While bronchitis results in a persistent cough and the formation of mucus that blocks dust and air from passing to the lungs, bronchiolitis causes inflammation of the narrow airways that make breathing difficult.
+- While bronchitis results in a persistent cough and the formation of mucus that blocks the bigger airways passing to and from the smaller airways and alveoli of the lungs, causes inflammation of the narrow airways that make breathing difficult.

-- Bronchiolitis is usually caused by the respiratory syncytial virus, and can sometimes be caused by adenovirus and rhinovirus (2).
+- Bronchiolitis is usually caused by viruses of which the respiratory syncytial virus is one of the more serious ones.
+However, a number of viruses can cause it, for instance adenovirus and rhinovirus (2).

 - Bronchitis is caused by a variety of respiratory infections and commonly occurs after the child has had a bout of flu or the common cold.

 Next, we look at what causes bronchitis.